mbakhoff/htmlbasic8/readme.md

   // read the response
 }
 ```

+Note that you can send the same request from the browser to test the request URL.
+The `addParameter` method adds a regular request parameter to the URL (works like `application/x-www-form-urlencoded` used in html forms).
+Sample of an URL with query parameters: `https://some.url/path?param1=value1&param2=value2&param3=value3`.

 The response body contains a JSON object.
 You can parse the JSON object using the [Jackson2](https://github.com/FasterXML/jackson-databind) library.